EGI-Federation/documentation/content/en/users/online-storage/grid-storage/_index.md

 Grid storage enables **storage of files in a fault-tolerant and scalable environment**, and sharing it with distributed teams.
 Your data can be accessed through multiple protocols, and can be replicated across different providers to increase fault-tolerance.
-Grid Storage gives you complete control over what data you share, and with whom you share the data.
+Grid storage gives you complete control over what data you share, and with whom you share the data.

 The main features of grid storage: